The Financial Tune-Up: Seven Quick Cash-Flow Fixes

 Many people love the convenience of automated billing, where purchases are billed monthly or annually to credit cards.
 The problem is that consumers will often leave the payment arrangement in place long after they stop using the service or product—a terrible waste of hard-earned dollars.
 While the time saved from limiting bill paying is priceless, it’s worth going over all recurring charges here and there.
 Turning off the spigot to gyms never visited, magazines left unread, and obsolete web services leaves more money in your pocket for the newest subscription you want to try.

-Ask for a raise
+Ask For a Raise

-Follow Geico’s motto
+Follow Geico’s Motto

 Insurance companies may rely on customers’ apathy and ignorance to steadily jack up rates or at least not lower them despite the customer’s changed risk levels.
 It’s worth shopping around occasionally to keep them on their toes.
 If “15 minutes can save you 15% or more on your car insurance,” as Geico claims, imagine what an hour may do to lower your cost of insuring your life, health, home, or business.